We use many types of figures of speech almost every day

 We often use an inanimate object as an implied comparison in a figure of speech to create emphasis.
 For example, “It’s raining cats and dogs” and “I’ll give you a hand.”

-There are no animals falling from the sky, and you would not chop off your hand to give to someone.
-It’s a play on words.
+There are no animals falling from the sky.
+And you would not chop off your hand with an axe to give to someone.
+Both of these expressions are a play on words.

 These two figurative language phrases literally mean that it is raining very heavily and I’ll gladly assist you.